 Changing Credentials: A Look at the Future of Special Education

-The future of special education in California is set to look a little different by fall 2020.
+The future of special education in California is set to look a little different.
 The state’s standards for special education credentials are changing to enhance the ways in which teachers are prepared to instruct students with disabilities.

 This means future teachers who are concentrating on special education will be equipped to serve a broader range of student needs in ways that look beyond labels.
 Here’s what you need to know if you’re interested in working toward your education specialist credential.

 In 2018, the California Commission on Teacher Credentialing approved a new structure for special education teachers to earn their credentials in the state.
 While there are many changes within the restructuring, two notable differences are getting the most attention: The requirement for candidates to master general education Teacher Performance Expectations (TPEs) and the ability to serve a wider range of disabilities within the student body.

 While there are specific performance expectations for special education teachers, the requirement for these candidates to also master general education TPEs stems from the desire to see general education and special education teachers collaborate and better understand each other’s work.
 By having a common trunk of knowledge to pull from, all educators can be exposed to different perspectives on how to best assist students with and without learning disabilities.

 In addition to more extensive TPEs, candidates will find themselves prepared to work with a wider range of student needs.
 In the current system, disabilities are categorized as either “Mild/Moderate Disabilities” or “Moderate/Severe Disabilities,” and educators are credentialed in one of the two categories.
 This means they are only able to serve students with certain disabilities that fall within their credential.